nosas/blog/toonvision/classification/article.md

 It's important to augment the data just enough so the samples remain representative of the dataset.
 If we rotate the image too much, or zoom in/out too much, we lose the context of the image and the model will not be able to learn from it.

-Looking at the grid below, we see a single image that has been augmented with the data augmentation techniques.
-The top four images result from a slight data augmentation, whereas the bottom four images are from an aggressive data augmentation.
-The more aggressive augmentation are not representative of the dataset or real-world samples.

 <figure class="center" style="width:50%">
     <img src="img/image_augmentation.png" style="width:100%;"/>
     <figcaption>Top four: Tame image augmentation resulting in realistic samples.
 Bottom four: Aggressive image augmentation resulting in unrealistic samples.</figcaption>
 </figure>

+Looking at the grid above, we see a single image that has been augmented with the data augmentation techniques.
+The top four images result from a slight data augmentation, whereas the bottom four images are from an aggressive data augmentation.
+The more aggressive augmentation are not representative of the dataset or real-world samples.

 #### Dropout